-With various exciting marine experiences, diving with whale shark Indonesia is one of the most popular options.
+Whale Shark diving Indonesia is one of the most popular options among various exciting marine experiences during your holiday in Indonesia.
 Learn more about this travel itinerary.

-The majestic yet soft-hearted creatures of the whale shark Indonesia has never failed to attract more curious marine explorers from around the world.
-As an exotic place with thousands of hidden gems, Indonesia is the ideal place to meet the whale sharks.
+The majestic yet soft-hearted creatures of the whale shark in Indonesia have never failed to attract more curious marine explorers from around the world.
+As an exotic place with thousands of hidden gems, Indonesia is the ideal place to meet whale sharks.
 Some of the most visited places for this activity include Derawan, Nabire, Gorontalo, and Sumbawa.

 This article will focus more on the whale sharks in Sumbawa, an island in Nusa Tenggara Barat (NTB) —adjacent to world-renowned Lombok as well as Sumba and Flores.